The Azores is one of my favourite spots in Europe.

 We opted to spend one day exploring the west coast, one checking out the south east, and one heading out to the north east.
 By the end of our adventure, I felt as though we’d seen a significant chunk of what the island has to offer visitors.

 The only downside?
 If you’re unable to drive yourself around, the public transport options aren’t great, and you’ll struggle to see the island if you’re relying on buses.
-There are two very highly-rated tours on Viator — one that takes you to the east side of the island and one that shows you the west — that I’d recommend going for if you don’t have an alternative.
-I book all of my tours on Viator and these two have some exceptionally great reviews.
+There are two very highly-rated tours on GetYourGuide — one that takes you to the east side of the island and one that shows you the west — that I’d recommend going for if you don’t have an alternative.
+I book all of my tours on GetYourGuide and these two have some exceptionally great reviews.

 It’s Even Easy to Get To

 Whenever I write about some of the lesser-known destinations of the world, one of the biggest issues that prevents my readers from replicating my trips is the fact that many of these places are simply too expensive and impractical to get to.

 When it comes to the Azores, I’m happy to announce this isn’t the case.